shaik-abdulhaffeez/glue-workflows/observer_process/glue_workflow/README.md

 ## Components

+     etl_jobs:
-     etl_jobs: Contains the base class and specific implementations for different types of ETL jobs.
+          Contains the base class and specific implementations for different types of ETL jobs.

+     models:
+          Conatins example audit system audit ERD diagram, meaning of each colum and its DDL defination.

+     observers:
-     observers: Contains the base class and specific implementations for observers.
+          Contains the base class and specific implementations for observers.

+     glue_job.py:
-     glue_job.py: The main Glue job class that acts as the subject in the Observer pattern.
+          The main Glue job class that acts as the subject in the Observer pattern.

+     main.py:
-     main.py: The entry point for running the Glue job.
+          The entry point for running the Glue job.

 ## Benefits

+     Improved Performance:
-     Improved Performance: By executing multiple ETL jobs concurrently, the workflow improves overall performance.
+          By executing multiple ETL jobs concurrently, the workflow improves overall performance.

+     Scalability:
-     Scalability: The Observer pattern allows easy addition or removal of observers, making the workflow scalable and adaptable.
+          The Observer pattern allows easy addition or removal of observers, making the workflow scalable and adaptable.

+     Maintainability:
-     Maintainability: The Observer pattern decouples the components of the ETL process, making the workflow more maintainable.
+          The Observer pattern decouples the components of the ETL process, making the workflow more maintainable.

 ## Contributing